 3.5 The receiving Party may disclose Confidential Information of the disclosing Party if and to the extent that such disclosure is required to be disclosed pursuant to judicial process, court order or administrative request, provided that the receiving Party shall notify the disclosing Party of any such process, order or request sufficiently prior to disclosing such Confidential Information so as to permit the disclosing Party opportunity to seek to preserve the confidentiality of such information.

 3.7 Each Party acknowledges and expressly agrees that the remedy at law for any breach by it of the terms of this Section 3 may be inadequate and that the full amount of damages which may result from such breach are not readily susceptible to being measured in monetary terms.
 Accordingly, in the event of a breach or threatened breach by either Party of this Section 3, the other Party shall be entitled to seek immediate injunctive relief prohibiting any such breach and requiring the immediate return of all Confidential Information.
-The remedies set forth in this Paragraph shall be in addition to any other remedies available for any such breach or threatened breach, including the recovery of damages from the breaching Party.
+The remedies set forth in this Section 3 shall be in addition to any other remedies available for any such breach or threatened breach, including the recovery of damages from the breaching Party.

 3.8 Nothing in this Project Agreement shall be construed to convey to either Party any right, title or interest in any Confidential Information received by it hereunder, or any license to use, sell, exploit, copy or further develop in any way such Confidential Information.

-WORK PRODUCT; PROPERTY RIGHTS
+4. WORK PRODUCT; PROPERTY RIGHTS

 4.1 Work Product and Ownership of Client Intellectual Property (“IP”).
-All Services provided by NAMSA under this Project Agreement are the property of NAMSA and shall remain NAMSA’s work product (raw data and report information derived or developed from the Services) until NAMSA has received payment in full for the Services performed to produce such work product (“Work Product”).
+All Services provided by NAMSA under this Project Agreement are the property of NAMSA and shall remain NAMSA’s work product (raw data and report information derived or developed from the Services) until NAMSA has received payment in full for the Services according to the proposal for the Project Fees performed to produce such work product (“Work Product”).
 Work Product (result(s) in its final finished form) produced as a result of Services performed under this Project Agreement shall become the property of Client upon payment in full for the Services performed by NAMSA to produce the Work Product.
 Such Work Product, following NAMSA’s receipt of payment in full, are collectively defined as “Client IP”, for the exclusive use of the Client to whom they are addressed for that specific Work Product for which Services were performed.

-WARRANTIES, PROJECT OUTCOME, LIMITATIONS
+6. WARRANTIES, PROJECT OUTCOME, LIMITATIONS

 6.1 Project Outcome.
-Regulatory approvals are influenced by changing regulatory requirements, individuality of regulatory body personnel, government policy, and other uncontrollable factors.
-In addition, approvals are highly dependent on product performance and the quality, completeness, and availability of technical data.
-While NAMSA applies its expertise to present the available information in a manner intended to maximize the possibility of obtaining regulatory approval, NAMSA cannot guarantee approval for individual medical products or submissions, and makes no representation or warranty regarding any particular results with respect to the Services.
+Regulatory approvals including registrations, licenses, permits, governmental approvals, certifications, CE Marks, or clearances necessary for the manufacture, use, storage, import, transport, purchase, distribution, promotion, marketing or sale of medical device products (“Regulatory Approvals”) are influenced by changing regulatory requirements, individuality of regulatory body personnel, government policy, and other uncontrollable factors.
+In addition, Regulatory Approvals are highly dependent on product performance and the quality, completeness, and availability of technical data.
+While NAMSA applies its expertise to present the available information in a manner intended to maximize the possibility of obtaining Regulatory Approvals, NAMSA cannot guarantee and does not represent or warrant that Client will obtain, approval for individual medical products, devices, or their submissions.
+Without limiting the foregoing, NAMSA makes no representation or warranty regarding any particular results with respect to the Services.